Quantifiers on languages and codensity monads: Extending -monads to

+In turn, the top triangle commutes by the leftmost diagram in \eqref{eq:costrength}, while the lower square commutes by the rightmost diagram in \eqref{eq:costrength}.
+Therefore, by equation \eqref{eq:reduction}, the commutativity of diagram \eqref{eq-item-c} is equivalent to the commutativity of the outer square below,

+where $ev\colon M\times M^M\to M$ sends $(m,f)\in M\times M^M$ to $f(m)$.
+The upper leftmost triangle commutes by naturality of $\sigma'$, while the rightmost triangle and the lower one are easily seen to be commutative.
+Hence, item c) above is satisfied and diagram \eqref{eq:5} commutes, as was to be proved.
+Reasoning in a similar manner for the left action, one can see that $({\wT}X,TM,\intro*{\wh},\w{\rho},\w{\lambda})$ is indeed a {\swim}.

-In view of the observation above, since the sets $Y_i$ carry $T$-algebra structures, so do the sets $\cf{Y_j}{Y_i}\cong Y_i^{Y_j}$ with respect to pointwise operations.
-Since for a finitary monad the forgetful functor $\AlgT\to\Set$ preserves and reflects both filtered colimits and limits (see e.g.~\cite[Propositions~3.4.1 and~3.4.2]{Borceux2}), we have that $\cf{\wT X}{\wT X}$ carries a \kl{$T$-algebra} structure.
-Furthermore, one can check that $\cf{\wT X}{\wT X}$ is a subalgebra of the $T$-algebra ${\wT X}^{\wT X}$ obtained as in the first part of the proof.
-The function $-\circ\wh$ is thus obtained as the composite of the two $T$-algebra morphisms $\cf{\wT X}{\wT X} \hookrightarrow {\wT X}^{\wT X} \xrightarrow{{\wT X}^{\wh}}{\wT X}^{TM}$, hence it is a $T$-algebra morphism. \end{proof} \begin{remark} Assume that the monad $T$ is not \kl{commutative} and we attempt to use in the proof of Theorem \ref{thm:lift} the monoid multiplication on $TM$ given by $\otimes$.
+It is now straightforward computations, using the \kl{commutativity} of the monad $T$, to check that the assignment $(X,M)\mapsto ({\wT}X,TM)$ yields the functor part of a monad on the category of \swims. \end{proof} \begin{remark} Assume that the monad $T$ is not \kl{commutative} and we attempt to use in the proof of Theorem \ref{thm:lift} the monoid multiplication on $TM$ given by $\otimes$.
 All is fine for the right action and indeed the right action $\w{r}$ of $TM$ on itself is the unique extension of $\Ac{T}{M}\circ r$.
 However, this is not the case for the left action.
 Symmetrically, if we chose the multiplication of $TM$ stemming from $\otimes'$, then the left action $\w{l}$ would be the extension of the map $\Ac{T}{M}\circ l$, but this property would fail for the right action. \end{remark}